 Lorna has a degree in Natural Sciences, majoring in Biology and Biochemistry and is an Associate member of the Chartered Institute of Marketing.

 Head of Employer Engagement, Cambridge Judge Business School Careers

 Sadia heads the Employer Engagement team which engages with recruiters, the wider network of alumni and business contacts for recruitment activities and projects on your behalf.
 Sadia started her career as a development consultant in South Asia.
 She also worked in Mexico at CIMMYT as part of a Rockefeller Foundation study into the Green Revolution.
 Prior to joining CJBS, Sadia worked in the City as an equity stockbroker for emerging markets with HSBC and Merrill Lynch for 12 years.

 We help companies track anything, anywhere – instantly, accurately and affordably.
 Whether it’s medicines, machine parts or medical devices; if it matters to your business, we’ll help you track it.
 We remove the need for expensive barcode scanners or tediously typing data into spreadsheets – just download the free Orca Scan mobile app and use the camera on your phone.
 It’s that simple.

-Accelerate Cambridge Coach, Cambridge Judge Business School
+Accelerate Cambridge Mentor, Cambridge Judge Business School

 Reinhard Eschbach has more than 30 years’ significant practical experience, specifically focusing on digitalisation, digital marketing, business development, change management, and restructuring areas, such as e-commerce, product development and IT within several industries like travel, financial services, retail (food and other consumer goods).